Hueypoxtla Municipality: Geography

 2005 census by INEGI, it reported a population of 39,864.

-The municipal seat of Hueypoxtla, governs the following communities or towns: Santa María Ajolopan, San Francisco Zacacalco, Tinguistongo, Guadalupe Nopala, Emiliano Zapata, and Casa Blanca.
+The municipal seat of Hueypoxtla governs the following communities or towns: Santa María Ajolopan, San Francisco Zacacalco, Tinguistongo, Guadalupe Nopala, Emiliano Zapata, and Casa Blanca.
 The municipality borders the municipalities of Apaxco, Tequixquiac, Zumpango, as well as the state of Hidalgo (Tizayuca, Tolcayuca, San Agustín Tlaxiaca, and Ajacuba).

 The Río Salado of Hueypoxtla river is connected to the Gran Canal.

 While the municipal seat is located in a small, elongated valley, most of the municipality transitions from the Valley of Mexico to the Mezquital Valley.
 The highest mountain in the area is Picacho in the Sierra Tezontlalpa, rising 2800 m above sea level.
-It is situated on the border between the municipalities of Hueypoxtla and Apaxco.
+It is situated on the border with the Apaxcomunicipality.